actions4gh/deploy-wiki/README.md

 Sometimes you want two-way wiki sync so that edits from the repository are reflected in the wiki and edits from the wiki are committed to the repository.
 You've seen above how to go from the source repository to the wiki tab.
-Here's a complete demo using [actions4gh/download-wiki] to perform the reverse of downloading the wiki content and commiting it to the source repository.
+Here's a complete demo using [actions/checkout] to download the wiki [Gollum] repository, perform the un-wiki-ification of the links, and commit it to the source repository.

 ```yml
 # .github/workflows/sync-wiki.yml